Explore our expert-made templates & start with the right one for you.

 |Description:||Read changes from a single source system and write them to a single target system|

 |Usage:||Propagate source changes to a single target for further processing (HDS, ODS, event-based architecture)|

 2. Broadcast / Cascading

-How Upsolver makes log-based CDC simple and powerful
+How SQLake makes log-based CDC simple and powerful

-This section explores the differentiating features of Upsolver that are so highly valued by our customers:
+This section explores the differentiating features of SQLake that are so highly valued by our customers.

 Dynamically Split Tables on Key Field